jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

     style="max-width: 100%; height: auto;"
   >
   <figcaption>
-    Aerial view of Milwaukee County Stadium, circa 1955 (then the home of the Milwaukee Braves), set up to host a football game: [Marquette University, Department of Archival Collections and Institutional Repository].
+    Aerial view of Milwaukee County Stadium, circa 1955 (then the home of the Milwaukee Braves), set up to host a football game [Marquette University, Department of Archival Collections and Institutional Repository].
   </figcaption>
 </figure>